josdoaitran/software-testing-everything/README.md

 - References: [Link](https://www.youtube.com/watch?v=yAj8qWD3Xzs&ab_channel=HypermaticFigmaTutorials)
 - Figma Testing: https://www.figma.com/community/file/1006635175768666481
 - Component UI testing: https://medium.com/eightshapes-llc/testing-figma-components-a47fc978465f
-- Componet Visual Test Case: https://medium.com/eightshapes-llc/component-visual-test-cases-e501e2d21def
+- Component Visual Test Case: https://medium.com/eightshapes-llc/component-visual-test-cases-e501e2d21def

 # Test Impact Analysis:
 Test Impact Analysis (TIA) is a modern way of speeding up the test automation phase of a build.
-It works by analyzing the call-graph of the source code to work out which tests should be run after a change to production code.
+It works by analyzing the call-graph of the source code to work out which tests should be run after a change to the production code.
 Microsoft has done some extensive work on this approach, but it's also possible for development teams to implement something useful quite cheaply.
 References:
 - https://martinfowler.com/articles/rise-test-impact-analysis.html
 - https://continuoustesting.dev/2017/02/07/model-based-testing-and-test-impact-analysis/